-One of several ‘Quenards’ in Chignin, Michel Quenard quietly continues to keep his estate amongst the best known and respected with a reasonably high average age of the vines.
-Most of his vineyards are near the cellars at the eastern end of the Chignin cru facing slightly west.
+One of several ‘Quenards’ in Chignin, Michel Quenard has been one of the leading lights of 'running' Savoie for many years.
+Today, technically retired from the estate, he supports his two sons, Guillaume and Romain to keep the family estate among the best known and respected.
+Most of the vineyards have a reasonably high average age of the vines and are located near the cellars at the eastern end of the Chignin cru facing slightly west.
 Not being on such solid rock as those near the famous Chignin towers, they can withstand drought years better, and are noted for the terraces that Michel had constructed in the late 1980s.
 From here comes his Chignin Bergeron Les Terrasses, usually more concentrated than the basic Chignin Bergeron; several other Bergeron cuvées are also made.
 The Mondeuse is very deep in colour and flavour, the result of ageing in large oak foudres, something unusual in the area.
-There’s always a pleasant welcome from Michel or his sister in the cosy tasting room, where in winter they sometimes light a wood fire.
+There’s always a pleasant welcome from Michel's sister or one of the rest of the family in the cosy tasting room, where in winter they sometimes light a wood fire.

 Useful information: Open 09.00-11.40 and 13.30-16.30 every day except Sunday.
 Appointments preferred and essential for visits outside these hours, as well as on Wednesdays and Saturday afternoons.

 This information is provided free of charge, however it is strictly the copyright of Wine Travel Guides and its contributors.
 We try to do our best in keeping our guides and information up-to-date and accurate, but if you notice any mistakes, please contact us.
 Note that we take no responsibility for any inaccuracies.
 Thanks for your respect and understanding.
 For full details see our Terms and Conditions.